JWBurgers/deciphering-bitcoin/References.md

 Ohlmeyer, Jane.
 2025.
 English Civil Wars.
 In *Encyclopaedia Britannica*.
 Available at [https://www.britannica.com/event/English-Civil-Wars](https://www.britannica.com/event/English-Civil-Wars).

+Padgett, John and Paul McLean.
+2006.
+Organizational invention and elite transformation: The birth of partnership systems in Renaissance Florence. *The American Journal of Sociology*, 111, 1463-1568.

 Poitras, Geoffrey.
 2018. *Equity Capital: From Ancient Partnerships to Modern Exchange Traded Funds*.
 Abingdon, England: Routledge.

 Pol, Ronald.
 2020.
 Anti-money laundering: The world's least effective policy experiment?
 Together, we can fix it. *Policy Design and Practice*, 3, 73-94.